smegmarip/stash-scene-caps/README.md

 # Stash Scene Caps

-Displays an overlay of your Stash scene caps and creates markers from each tile.
+Displays an overlay and video previews of your Stash sprite sheet and creates markers from each tile.

-# Stash Userscripts
+# Stash Plugin

 Install as a Stash plugin.